Customizing Touch AEM Dialog Fields

-I will walk you through the process of customizing Touch UI dialog using a Color Picker dialog example.
+I will walk you through the process of customizing the Touch UI dialog using a Color Picker dialog example.

 To build this dialog, create a new custom field (I named it ‘colorpicker’), and inherit it from ‘granite/ui/components/foundation/form/field’.
-Then, create local clientlib and override ‘render.jsp’.
+Then, create a local clientlib and override ‘render.jsp’.

-After that, create a new component and set resourceType of field ‘color’ as ‘training/components/colorpicker’
+After that, create a new component and set resourceType of field ‘color’ as ‘training/components/colorpicker’.

-But what if you need to synchronize other field values with the custom field you have created, (e.g. force ‘color value’ field to have the same value as ‘color’)?
+But what if you need to synchronize other field values with the custom field you have created (e.g. force ‘color value’ field to have the same value as ‘color’)?

-To accomplish this, create a new field, called ‘color value’, inherit it from textfield (granite/ui/components/foundation/form/textfield), and configure ‘granite:class’ value in both ‘colorvalue’ and ‘color’ fields.
+To accomplish this, create a new field called ‘color value’, inherit it from textfield (granite/ui/components/foundation/form/textfield), and configure ‘granite:class’ value in both ‘colorvalue’ and ‘color’ fields.

-In the ‘color’ field configure ‘granite:class’ value for binding.
+In the ‘color’ field, configure ‘granite:class’ value for binding.